Horizon-bound objects: Kerr--Vaidya solutions: Introduction

 \section{Introduction}

-Astrophysical black holes (ABHs) are dark, massive objects compact enough to possess a light ring, and are believed to number in the hundreds of millions in the Milky Way alone.
+Astrophysical black holes (ABHs) are dark, massive objects compact enough to possess a light ring.
+In the Milky Way alone, their population is estimated to be in the hundreds of millions.
 Models that attempt to describe ABHs typically fall into one of two distinct groups: those with and those without horizons.
-The latter category includes a variety of proposals, including gravitational condensates (gravastars), fuzzballs, and 2-2 holes.
-The defining features of the former are the event horizon, a null surface that causally disconnects the black hole interior from the outside world, and the singularity, where curvature scalars diverge and the validity of general relativity breaks down \cite{CP:19,BCNS:19}.
+The most common defining features of the former are the event horizon, a null surface that causally disconnects the black hole interior from the outside world, and the singularity, where curvature scalars diverge and the validity of general relativity breaks down \cite{CP:19,BCNS:19}.
 Solutions with an event horizon and singularity are referred as mathematical black holes (MBHs) \cite{F:14,MMT:22}.
-They have long been used as de facto proxies for studying black holes in both astrophysical and purely theoretical settings \cite{HE:73,C:92,FN:98,SKMHH:03,O:95,P:04,vF:15} and are consistent with all current observations.
-Despite this, the notion that ABHs can identified with MBHs remains speculation rather than observationally established fact \cite{BCNS:19,M:23}.
+They have long been used as de facto proxies for studying black holes in both astrophysical and purely theoretical settings \cite{HE:73,W:84,C:92,FN:98,SKMHH:03,O:95,vF:15} and are consistent with all current observations.
+Despite this, the notion that ABHs can be identified with MBHs remains speculation rather than observationally established fact \cite{BCNS:19,M:23}.

-Since horizons are a primary classifier used to distinguish between ultra-compact objects, our goal is to investigate the consequences of their formation as perceived by distant observers.
-We do not commit to the formation of a fully-fledged MBH, instead focussing on the most important feature of a black hole --- the trapping of light.
+Since the event horizon is unobservable in principle and there are many reasons to doubt its formation \cite{AB:05,A:20}, it is useful instead to focus on the most important feature of a black hole --- the trapping of light.
 The apparent horizon is the (foliation-dependent) boundary of the trapped region, and the trapped region itself is identified as the physical black hole (PBH) \cite{F:14,MMT:22}.
-The occurrence of other features such as a singularity is not assumed.
-Our essential requirements are then the following: formation of the trapped region in finite time according to a distant observer (Bob), and the boundary of the trapped region is singularity-free in the weakest possible sense.
-The latter is accomplished by requiring that polynomial invariants built from components of the Riemann curvature tensor are finite \cite{MMT:22}.

-This formulation of the problem makes it natural to work in the framework of semiclassical gravity \cite{K:12,MMT:22,DSST:23}.
-Given the limitations of this approach, all no-go results that are derived within its framework also indicate potential regimes where semiclassical physics might break down.
+In this setting, the occurrence of other features such as singularities is not assumed.